 Harmful effects of sun rays on the skin

-The intensity of UV-B depends on the season, location in the world and time of day.
-Although less intense than UV-B, UV-A rays are 30 to 50 times more common.
-The UV-A rays can be up to 95 percent of all UV rays that hit the earth’s surface.
+The intensity of UVB depends on the season, location in the world and time of day.
+Although less intense than UVB, UVA rays are 30 to 50 times more common.
+UVA rays can account for up to 95 percent of all UV rays that hit the Earth’s surface.
 UVA solar rays are present with relatively equal intensity during all daylight hours throughout the year, and can penetrate clouds and glass.

 UV strength is affected by: